 I believe our American foreign policy should protect our national interests, strengthen our long-term security, and establish partnerships with our allies such as Israel.

-While our attention is rightly focused on combating global terrorism, we must not forget other national security threats in our own Hemisphere where dictatorial regimes increasingly impose totalitarian ideologies.
-We must condemn human rights abuse in China, North Korea, and around the globe while also championing democracy, religious liberty, and the rule of law.
-With these concerns foremost in mind, I work every day as a member of the House Armed Services Committee to help keep our country safe.
+While our attention is rightly focused on combating global terrorism, we must not forget other national security threats in our own hemisphere where dictatorial regimes increasingly impose oppressive ideologies.
+We must condemn human rights abuses in China, North Korea, and around the globe while also championing democracy, religious liberty, and the rule of law.
+With these concerns foremost in mind, I work every day as a member of the House Armed Services Committee to keep our country safe.
 Providing our military the resources necessary to safeguard our liberties and to protect our shores is one of my top legislative priorities.
 I am also well aware of the need to keep our diplomatic tools well-sharpened.
 In my time serving in the House of Representatives, I have been a constant advocate for our nation on the global stage.
-That includes:

 I believe that the U.S. ought to champion the ideals that have made our nation great—the rule of law, property rights, freedom of speech, freedom of assembly, and freedom to worship and profess any faith.
 In this era of fiscal austerity, our resources should be dedicated to the protection of American national security and economic prosperity first and foremost.
 While it is important that all of America’s diplomatic tools are available to address international challenges, we must also ensure that our limited foreign aid budget be focused on effective and efficient programs.
 Although some aid may be useful in building coalitions with our allies and addressing narrowly defined humanitarian goals, Congress must look for ways to save taxpayer dollars while still funding the nation's priorities.

 America must lead.
 If we don’t, someone else will.
 The world is better and safer with a strong America.

 More on Foreign Affairs